lawrenceevalyn/THE-DISS/README.md

     * "What we can best learn from such practices are, perhaps, the many ways selves and communities succeed in extracting sustenance from the objects of a culture - even of a culture whose avowed desire has often been not to sustain them."

 # Current Priorities
-* Read 18thC texts voraciously, to inform my gut intuition of the period
+* Assemble a **short** document of guiding principles
     * Figure out what question the field of literary study is trying to answer, exactly
     * Figure out what question I, personally, want most urgently to know the answer to
-* Just throw all my research ideas into this one repo, and figure out later how it connects
+* Finish throwing my research ideas to date into the scrivener doc
-* start setting up a relational database
+* Start setting up a relational database
+* Start drafting the first chapter

 # Writing workflow
 * Literally every idea I have for “research”, of any kind, goes in the monster scrivener doc.